skade/presentations/full-metal-ruby.md

 * An technical wonderchild should not be allowed to insult others
 * New committers should never be chided for incompetence
+* People should not be attacked for their inability to speak a language
 * Abusive natures should be asked to leave communication to others

 Complain politely everywhere you see such behaviour.